Permanent Highway Maintenance for Kent & the South East

 - Patch failure

 Long-life maintenance depends on selecting the right repair system for the defect, loading conditions and expected service life.
+For recurring potholes or failed patch repairs, see our pothole repair service.

 MMA Road Markings & Highway Marking Systems